Jayvardhan-Reddy/Azure-Certification-DP-200/README.md

 Access tier:
 - Hot
-	- When the data is retrieved frequently
+	- When the operation is frequent data retrieved.
 - Cold
 	- When the data is not often accessed.